perevalovds/ofxWMFVideoPlayer/README.md

 When working with some other addons, it's additionally required to define unicode straightforward for successfull build:
 1) Add to C/C++ - Preprocessor Definitions: UNICODE;_UNICODE (it's included into addon_config.mk file, so must set automatically)
 2) Please sure that General - Character set is "Use Unicode Character Set".
+3) Player's constructor must work after oF app is started, because player requires initialized OpenGL to work.
+	So, don't declare player object "ofxWMFVideoPlayer video;" as a global variable.
+	Instead, declare it as a member of ofApp class (or it's member), or define it as a pointer and use "video = new ofxWMFVideoPlayer()".

 ## About the example